manymoments/manymoments.github.io/_posts/2023-01-12-what-are-blockchains-useful-for-really.md

     We note that in these examples, the blockchain does not prevent uploading of incorrect data if the primary party uploading the information is faulty.
 For instance, a government employee may incorrectly change the ownership state of a piece of land.
 However, the change would be recorded and transparent, which may be sufficient in practice.

-    Questions: 1.
+    Question: 3a.
 What are other similar examples in this space?

 4. **Decentralized Finance (DeFi).** There is a lot of excitement around decentralized finance where there is a separation between *who builds a financial product* and *who needs to be trusted*.
 In traditional finance, both of these are the same entity; in addition, the entity is subject to a regulatory compliance.
 Due to the amount of work involved in the process, this may be restricted to a few large entities.
 With DeFi, the necessary trust can be borrowed from the underlying blockchain, allowing any party to build these financial products.